 |8.
 APPLICATION OF KNOWLEDGE & SKILLS Be able to initiate, plan, implement and evaluate broad functions within varied specialised technical and/or creative contexts|

 |9.
 APPLICATION OF KNOWLEDGE & SKILL Be responsible and accountable for personal outputs and all aspects of the work or function of others within broad parameters|

 |Number of units: 8||Total credit points: 48|

-To graduate with a Diploma of Domestice and Family Violence Practice student must complete
+To be eligible to graduate with a Graduate Diploma in Domestic and Family Violence Practice students must complete

 |Students must complete 4 from the following units:|